angular/angular/aio/content/guide/aot-compiler.md

 {@a workflow}

 ## Workflow and convenience script

 You'll rebuild the AOT version of the application every time you make a change.
 Those _npm_ commands are long and difficult to remember.

-Add the following _npm_ convenience script to the `package.json` so you can compile and rollup in one command.Open a terminal window and try it.
+Add the following _npm_ convenience script to the `package.json` so you can compile and rollup in one command.

+Open a terminal window and try it.

 <code-example language="none" class="code-shell">
   npm run build:aot

 </code-example>

 {@a run-jit}

 ### Develop JIT along with AOT

 AOT compilation and rollup together take several seconds.